tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 Upon each failed dial attempt, we increase the delay by `MinRetryTime`, plus an optional random jitter of up to `RetryTimeJitter`.

-The retry delay should not be longer than `MaxRetryTime` parameter.
+The retry delay should not be longer than the `MaxRetryTime` parameter.
 For *persistent* peers, a different `MaxRetryTimePersistent` should be set.

 > This is a linear backoff, while the code mentions an exponential backoff.